maksar/tamplier/README.md

 ## Usage

-Being included in Rails application, gem checks, that current environment configuration if valid (`.yml` files, backed by `.yml.sample` files have same set of keys).
+Being included in Rails application, gem checks, that current environment configuration is valid (`.yml` files, backed by `.yml.sample` files have same set of keys).
 If configuration is not _complete_, exception will be raised and application will not start.

 Gem provides a command line utility `tamplier` which allows to perform configuration check.